 Service level consultant doctor jobs are in high demand in Wales at all levels of experience, each offering competitive rates of pay.

-Like the above, the salary is based on a standard working week of 10 PAs (40 hours), if you work additional hours, on calls or weekend work, then your take home pay will increase as a result.
+For both permanent (substantive) and fixed-term (locum) consultant grades, the salary is based on a standard working week of 10 PAs (40 hours).
+If you work additional hours, on calls or weekend work, then your take home pay will increase as a result.

 Remember, use the below as a salary guide for service level posts in England.
 It is worthwhile checking with your IMG Consultant the best pay opportunities for you, it is highly conceivable that you can earn more than the pay scales below depending on experience and demand.